web-platform-tests/rfcs/rfcs/main_branch.md

 #### Default branch name

-wpt.fyi already has 'main' as its primary branch name in GitHub.
+wpt.fyi already has 'main' as its default branch name in GitHub.

 ### WPT